 - 21.1.
-An ALN allowance of no less than £2,426 and no more than £4,786 per annum is payable to a classroom teacher in accordance with this paragraph. - 21.2.
-The relevant body must award a ALN allowance to a classroom teacher: - a) in any ALN post that requires a mandatory ALN qualification(8) and involves teaching pupils with ALN; - b) in a special school; - who teaches pupils in one or more designated special classes or units in a school or, in the case of an unattached teacher, in a local authority unit or service; - d) in any non-designated setting (including any pupil referral unit) that is analogous to a designated special class or unit, where the post: - i. involves a substantial element of working directly with children with ALN; - ii. requires the exercise of a teacher's professional skills and judgement in the teaching of children with ALN ; and - iii. has a greater level of involvement in the teaching of children with ALN than is the normal requirement of teachers throughout the school or unit within the school or, in the case of an unattached teacher, the unit or service. - 21.3.
-Where a ALN allowance is to be paid, the relevant body must determine the spot value of the allowance, taking into account the structure of the school's ALN provision and the following factors: - a) whether any mandatory qualifications are required for the post; - b) the qualifications or expertise of the teacher relevant to the post; and - c) the relative demands of the post.
+An ALN allowance of no less than £2,728 and no more than £5,379 per annum is payable to a classroom teacher in accordance with this paragraph. - 21.2.
+The relevant body must award a ALN allowance to a classroom teacher: - a) in any ALN post that requires a mandatory ALN qualification(7) and involves teaching pupils with ALN; - b) in a special school; - c) who teaches pupils in one or more designated special classes or units in a school or, in the case of an unattached teacher, in a local authority unit or service; - d) in any non-designated setting (including any pupil referral unit) that is analogous to a designated special class or unit, where the post:

-(8) In accordance with the Education (Teachers' Qualifications and Health Standards) (Wales) Regulations 1999 (S.I.
+(7) In accordance with the Education (Teachers' Qualifications and Health Standards) (Wales) Regulations 1999 (S.I.
 1999/2817).